istio/istio/install/kubernetes/helm/istio/README.md

    $ kubectl apply -f install/kubernetes/helm/istio/charts/certmanager/templates/crds.yaml
    ```

-4. If you are enabling `kiali`, you need to create the secret that contains the username and password for `kiali` dashboard:
+4. If you are enabling `kiali`, you need to create the secret that contains the username and passphrase for `kiali` dashboard:
    ```
    $ echo -n 'admin' | base64
    YWRtaW4=